greggman/html5bytebeat/README.md

 `~`

-Pops the top of the static, applies the binary negate to it, pushes the result.
+Pops the top of the stack, applies the binary negate to it, pushes the result.

 ### Extra